RijanBhandari/Number-guessing-game/README.md

 # Number-guessing-game
-I game where you guess numbers
+A game where you guess numbers